 As with edge habitat complexity, riparian conditions within SIB have also been greatly diminished over time.
 Historically, riparian habitats would have enveloped the entirety of the basin and provided ecological function to the entirety of the historical footprint of the site (Lovell & Ketcham, 2016).
 Present day conditions are dramatically diminished and represent only a fraction of what existed historically.
-Functional riparian habitats now only occupy a fraction of the plausible riparian area under current conditions (76 acres).
+Functional riparian habitats now only occupy a fraction of the plausible riparian area under current conditions.
 The RD treatment of remaining riparian habitats is primarily driven by the same strategy that is employed for riverbank edge habitat.

-Current habitat conditions identified in the PDI indicate 76 acres in what could be a potential riparian habitat within SIB.
-Of these, 55.5 acres (73 percent) are presently developed as impervious surfaces (Appendix J in PDI ER [HGL, 2024]).
+Of the possible 76 acres of riparian habitat, 55.5 acres (73 percent) in the SIB Project Area are presently developed as impervious surfaces (Table 8-2) (Appendix J in PDI ER [HGL, 2024a]).
+Most of the footprint of the riparian area comprises commercially/industrially developed areas, including the wharf on Swan Island.